AmrTamer23/Amrtamer23/README.md

 ### 💫 Hi There!

-I'm a Software Engineer in Front-End and Computer Science Student.
+I'm a Software Engineer and Computer Science Student.
 Currently building stuff and learning new things.

 ### 🌐 Connect with me